 GIVE INSTANT RELIEF

-At Westside Aesthetics, Dr. Alexander Rivkin was one of the doctors who pioneered a revolutionary treatment for bruxism.
+At RIVKIN Aesthetics, Dr. Alexander Rivkin was one of the doctors who pioneered a revolutionary treatment for bruxism.
 Dr. Rivkin has been successfully using Botox injections to calm the muscles and treat bruxism for over twelve years.

 He has treated thousands of teeth grinding patients.
 In the treatment of bruxism, Botox is injected into the masseter muscle to partially weaken it.
 Chewing and smiling are not affected.